 Although using a CPAP machine is the most effective way to treat sleep apnea, one recent study found that oral exercises significantly reduce the severity of sleep apnea, leading to improved sleep quality and reductions in snoring and daytime sleepiness.
-Exercising the tongue and throat muscles to strengthen them is highly beneficial for sleep apnea patients.
+Committing to exercising the tongue and throat muscles to strengthen them is highly beneficial for sleep apnea patients.
+The key to reducing sleep apnea symptoms and seeing positive results is consistency with these exercises, similar to your overall exercise regimen.

 The study was conducted on subjects with moderate OSA where they undertook a consistent and regimented set of exercises in a controlled study group over three months.
 The result was a 39 percent reduction in events.